Darknetzz/php-notes/README.md

 Well, of course I had to overengineer this thing to infinity, like always.
 I am implementing authentication and sharing of notes between users.

+If you actually want **simple** notes, you can use the https://github.com/Darknetzz/php-notes-simple.

 ---

 ### You can